wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - Write your script recipes.
 - This produce a script recipe link that can be shared.
 - but is volatile to future changes in the `main.js` file.
+- Still, you can copy the whole `main.js` file as in LTS version.
+- The dev branch enables `createSetPosition()` so it only works with beta version, but with better efficiency.

 ## What can scripts do and what _can't_ scripts do